kluster-ai/klusterai-cookbook/github-issue-summarizer-bot/README.md

 docker-compose up -d # for older dockers
 ```

 That's it!
-The bot has built in scheduling will now post daily summaries to your Slack channel. 🎉
+The bot has built in scheduling will now post periodic summaries to your Slack channel. 🎉

 Need the tokens?
 [Get them here](#getting-required-tokens)
 Want more options?
 [See advanced configuration](#configuration-options)